FrederikkeGylstorff/QuizWebTest/README.md

 The objective of the test is to make a simple quiz editor where you can CRUD quizzes for a quiz-game.

+## Handing in your test

+ * Clone or fork this repository.
+ * Write awesome code
+ * Send a link to your repository via JobIndex message system.

 ## Available Scripts